 The NABA – DPP Common File Format Specification was created as a result of a survey NABA conducted on the needs and issues that challenged its members in North America.
 A further survey of the industry was conducted by a joint initiative of NABA, SMPTE, AMWA, AAAA, Ad-ID, IABM, ANA and the EBU, confirming the ongoing challenges in program delivery as file-based media.
 For more on the specifications, click here.

-NABA achieved the Air-Ready Master specifications and held educational seminars in May, 2017 in New York, Los Angeles, Atlanta, and Toronto.
+NABA achieved the Air-Ready Master specifications and held educational seminars in New York, Los Angeles, Atlanta, and Toronto.
 Find the presentations from those seminars here.
-NABA and DPP members are currently working on specifications for a High Definition Library Master Format and an Ultra High Definition Library Master format, which will be available shortly.
+NABA and DPP members in conjunction with the SMPTE have also completed work on a specification for a High Definition and an Ultra High Definition Library Master format.

 The NABA Media-over-IP (MoIP) Sub-Committee was established to address the issue of live streaming production video over Professional Media Networks (PMN).
 This includes usage for broadcast facility internal infrastructure such as TV studio control rooms, broadcast trucks, and remote production.
 The NABA MoIP Sub-Committee believes that MoIP can provide significant advantages for live video workflows.
-These include increased density of signals; easy transmission of media signals of different formats and timing, intercom, and control over a single network infrastructure.
+These include increased density of signals, easy transmission of media signals of different formats and timing, intercom, and control over a single network infrastructure.
 This also facilitates the alignment of media transmission with commercial-off-the-shelf (COTS) servers and Ethernet switches which may lead to virtualized, software-based video processing that provides high levels of flexibility and agility in the broadcast plant.
+The MoIP Sub-Committee also provides a forum and opportunity for best practices as member companies establish new streaming and OTT services.

-NABA hosted a MoIP workshop in October of 2017, find out more here.
+NABA hosted a MoIP workshop, find out more here.

 NABA members, please contact the Secretariat if you ever need members-only material (meeting documents, member contacts, committee documents, etc.).